jessicarush/react-notes/vitejs.md

 />
 ```

 Note: you should always reference public assets using root absolute path - for example, `public/icon.png` should be referenced in source code as `/icon.png`.
 Assets in public cannot be imported from JavaScript.
-When the dist build in created, those images will be left as-is in the img folder.
+When the dist build is created, those images will be left as-is in the img folder.

 You can also import images from the `src` directory.
 In my case, `src/img/`: